SyahrulBhudiF/Siwarga13/README.md

     git clone https://github.com/Your_Github_Address/Siwarga13
     ```

-   note: change "Your_Github_Address" with your actual address, like: Lukman289 or MuhammadKhairunnasNurdin
+   note: change "Your_Github_Address" with your actual address, like: SyahrulBhudiF or Rifki4w

 4. Enter path folder repository: